Frequently Asked Questions

 Where can I get a schedule of events and performers for the day so I know what time different acts are flying?

 A detailed schedule and sequence of events will be available on this website in early March.
 As a general rule of thumb, flying will start around 11:00 am.
 Between 11:00 am and 12:00 pm you will see the National Anthem and several military demonstrations.
 After 12:00 pm the pace of action will begin to increase, with the Blue Angels beginning their performance at 2:30 pm.

 There will be a large number of food vendors on the flight line during the show ranging from full meals (pizza, gyros, hamburgers, hotdogs, etc.) to specialty foods (ice cream, desserts, etc.) as well as beverages.
 A good number of the vendors take credit cards or cash.
 If you need cash while at the show, we’re planning on having ATMs available on the flight line for your use.

 Child safe areas?
 Mother/child care/breastfeeding area?

 The entire flight line and displays are designed for a very family-friendly, kid-safe environment.
 All ages will find something they’re interested in.
-We’ll also have the “Kids Fest” vendor that will sell wristbands to access a large number of jump houses, bungee jumpers, rock walls, etc. We do not have a specific area set aside for breastfeeding but there are a number of shady areas for use.
+We do not have a specific area set aside for breastfeeding but there are a number of shady areas for use.

 Newborns don’t possess the ability to regulate their body temperature very well in hot or cold environments.
 While they don’t produce much heat internally, they absorb it very well.
 The conditions on the flight line during mid-March can sometimes be relatively mild but can also get rather warm, depending on forecast temperatures.
 Also, there is a significant amount of jet noise associated with tactical aircraft and Blue Angel performances.
 You would definitely want to consult with your pediatrician prior to bringing your newborn to the air show.